-- on full time basis (1.0 FTE) for up to four years or - on part-time basis with at least 0.5 FTE protected time for research, funded by the HRB for up to four years.
-Part-time arrangements may be requested for example where an awardee wishes to combine their EIA research project with other academic activities or if their preference is to work in a part-time capacity due to personal circumstances.
+2. On a part time basis with at least 0.5 FTE protected time for research, funded by the HRB, if their preference is to work in a part-time capacity due to personal circumstances.
+[BN1]

 5.2 How much can I apply for?